 What do car seat expiration dates mean?

 My car seat has expired !?
-Is that a real thing?
+Are car seat expiration dates a real thing?
 It’s not a gallon of milk!!
 How do they expire and does it really make a difference?

-You’re probably wondering why you need to buy ANOTHER car seat if the one you bought 9 years ago was barely ever used and of course it was never in any sort of accident.
+You’re probably wondering why you need to buy ANOTHER car seat.
+Even if the one you bought 9 years ago was barely ever used.
+And, it was never in any sort of accident.
 Well, here’s the honest to goodness answer: SAFETY FIRST!

 FIRST THINGS FIRST: Giving car seats an expiration date isn’t about money.
 Really, it’s not!
 It’s about making sure your child’s car seat is as SAFE as possible!
-Between owning a baby store, and my chiropractic practice, I have turned into a car seat safety freak (ask my friends!).
+Between owning a baby store, and my chiropractic practice, I am now a car seat safety freak (ask my friends!).

 FACT: Car seats DO have an expiration date, just as most foods, medicine and other necessary items.
 This is beneficial to all parents because it supports the newest findings.
 Every year, car seat manufacturers are required to test their products, modify any flaws and improve the safety/quality of each item.
 This data then helps provide guidelines for use to us, parents.
-Of course one of the easiest ways to tell if your car seat is still in its prime is to check the date of manufacture hidden somewhere on the car seat.
-Keep reading below to find out more information on how to find expiration dates on the most popular car seat brands.
+One of the easiest ways to tell if your car seat is still in its prime is to check the manufacture date.
+It is found somewhere on the car seat.
+Keep reading to find out more information on how to find expiration dates on the most popular car seat brands.

 MAIN REASONS THAT CAR SEATS EXPIRE: